 - Craig Thompson, M.D. ,the previous director of the Knapp Center,was the first to characterize the important anti-apoptic protein Bclx.
 He also demonstrated the importance of mitochondria in programmed cell death.

 Our faculty is dedicated to providing outstanding training for those individuals interested in the treatment or cause of rheumatic diseases.
 We offer a clinical fellowship program in rheumatology for two years with an optional third year of additional training in research.
 Fellows obtain an outstanding exposure to patients with rheumatic diseases in both the clinics and on the inpatient consult service.
 These activities are complemented by an extensive schedule of courses, one-on-one teaching sessions, and journal clubs.

 The Section of Rheumatology provides all of the adult clinical rheumatology expertise and services to The University of Chicago Medicine.
-Specialists here treat late onset rheumatoid arthritis, systemic lupus erythematosus, gout, and scleroderma.
+Specialists here treat various complex rheumatologic diseases including but not limited to rheumatoid arthritis, systemic lupus erythematosus, gout, vaculitis and systemic sclerosis.